Want your perfect workout program?

 Related: Best Barbell Back Exercises

-This movement has often been called a “meadows row”, popularized by the late John Meadows.
-This movement, like the other row variations, lets you get the lats shorter than most lat pulldown variations.
-One bonus of this version is the stability caused by the landmine.
 This allows you to focus on the mind-muscle connection and training your lats to their fullest.
 This is a wonderful hybrid between a free-weight and machine-like movement.
 These can be done at home!
 All you need is a bar and a corner you don’t mind messing up a little!

 How to:

 You can manipulate which part of the back works by changing foot positions, shuffling forward will hit the lats while backward will hit the upper back.
-The main this to remember is the weight should be coming into the hip crease.
+The main thing to remember is the weight should be coming into the hip crease.

-The exercise can be performed easily at home with a minimal kit, making them a great alternative to lat pulldowns.
-All you need is a straight bar - which can be a barbell in a rack or a pull-up bar - and somewhere to put your feet.
 Despite the name, the stability added from the foot support means these resemble pulldowns more closely than pull-ups, making them a great weapon in the home training arsenal.
 Not only this, but they are easier than pull-ups, lowering the exercises barrier for entry, and easy to load as you can just pop a plate on your lap.

 How to: